JCCyC/hdbdos-16k/README-16K.txt

 - Manipulate the sector offset (HDBHI/HDBLO)

-WIP:

-- TIMER FOR nnn to wait nnn seconds (possibly a non-integer)

 SUMMARY OF CHANGES:

 - All CoCo 3 tokens are recognized, so a CoCo 3 BASIC program will not be